Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 Deploy Stage

-stage involves deploying the services using Docker Swarm by using a pre-configured docker-stack.yml
+The deploy stage involves deploying the services using Docker Swarm by using a pre-configured docker-stack.yml file.

 deploy: